November is Community Safety Month!

 Brampton City Council officially proclaimed November 2025 as its first-ever Community Safety Month!

-Organized by the City’s Community Safety & Well-Being Office (CSWO), Community Safety Month will run from November 1 to 30 and aligns with the national recognition of Community Safety and Crime Prevention Month by the Canada Safety Council and Ontario’s
+Organized by the City's Community Safety and Well-Being Office (CSWO), Community Safety Month took place November 1 to 30, 2025, aligned with the national recognition of Community Safety and Crime Prevention Month by the Canada Safety Council and Ontario's

 Community Safety and Crime Prevention Month Act, passed in 2024.
 Community Safety Month is designed to connect with residents and provide them with practical tools, tips, and resources that support safety, well-being, and stronger neighbourhoods across Brampton.
-Key initiatives for Community Safety Month 2025 will include:
+Key initiatives for Community Safety Month 2025 included:

 - The Proclamation of Community Safety Month and Delegations at the October 15th City Council meeting